Madridgato/abc-banana-test3/Readme.md

 suite directory.
 Unzip the zip file in the test suite directory (in the example unzip it in the c:\temp\abc1 directory) After unzipping, change to the abc-banana-test3 directory

-7. Install webdriver.io: Go to the Node.js command prompt, and at the prompt type: npm install webdriverio --save-dev
+7. Install/update the project's webdriver.io: Go to the Node.js command prompt, and at the prompt type: npm install webdriverio --save-dev

 eg: c:\temp\abc1>  npm install webdriverio --save-dev